Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA: Pressure profile of

-The measurement of point source fluxes and their removal from the visibilities were performed by assuming a two-dimensional circular Gaussian distribution for the tSZ emission of the cluster (Sect.~\ref{sec:continuum}).
+We measured the point source fluxes and removed them from the visibilities by assuming a two-dimensional circular Gaussian distribution for the tSZ emission of the cluster (Sect.~\ref{sec:continuum}).
 The shape of the tSZ signal from clusters is known to be different from a Gaussian (Sect.~\ref{sec:resolvedpress}).
-Therefore, such an approximation for the tSZ signal could have led to biased estimates of point source fluxes, and consequently, to a residual presence of point sources in the ``source-clean'' data.
-To account for a possible residual contamination, we also model the three sources by fitting their fluxes considering that they are unresolved sources located at the positions indicated in Table~\ref{tab:firstfit}.
-Finally, the model map, including both the tSZ model and the three point sources, is multiplied by the effective primary beam\footnote{We verify in Appendix~\ref{sec:simulationfit} that assuming this effective attenuation, rather than a frequency-dependent primary beam attenuation, does not bias the reconstructed pressure.} (56.2$^{\prime \prime}$ FWHM) to account for the attenuation of the sky signal introduced by the response of each antenna in the observations.
-Table~\ref{tab:freeparams_firstfit} summarises the free parameters considered in the fit and the priors on each.
+This approximation for the tSZ signal might therefore have led to biased estimates of point source fluxes, and consequently, to a residual presence of point sources in the source-clean data.
+To account for a possible residual contamination, we also modelled the three sources by fitting their fluxes considering that they are unresolved sources located at the positions indicated in Table~\ref{tab:firstfit}.
+Finally, we multiplied the model map, including both the tSZ model and the three point sources, by the effective primary beam\footnote{We verify in Appendix~\ref{sec:simulationfit} that assuming this effective attenuation, rather than a frequency-dependent primary beam attenuation, does not bias the reconstructed pressure.} (56.2$^{\prime \prime}$ FWHM) to account for the attenuation of the sky signal introduced by the response of each antenna in the observations.
+Table~\ref{tab:freeparams_firstfit} summarises the free parameters we considered in the fit and the priors on each.

-Raw interferometric data and the associated uncertainties being defined in the $uv$-plane, it is preferred to model the signal in the visibility space instead of in the image space.
-Thus, we convert the model map into visibilities that can be directly compared and fitted to the measured ones.
-For this purpose, at each step of the fit we call the \texttt{galario} package\footnote{\url{https://mtazzari.github.io/galario/index.html}} \citep{2018MNRAS.476.4527T}.
-The attenuated model map is given to \texttt{galario}, as well as the table containing the visibilities, the corresponding weights $W_i$ (inverse of the variance related to each visibility), and their positions in the $uv$-plane for the NOEMA data.
-As an output \texttt{galario} provides the input model map in the visibility space.
-The output model samples the same $u$ and $v$ positions as the NOEMA data.
+Raw interferometric data and the associated uncertainties being defined in the $uv$ plane, it is preferred to model the signal in the visibility space instead of in the image space.
+Thus, we converted the model map into visibilities that can be directly compared and fitted to the measured ones.
+For this purpose, we called at each step of the fit the package \texttt{galario}\footnote{\url{https://mtazzari.github.io/galario/index.html}} \citep{2018MNRAS.476.4527T}.
+The attenuated model map was given to \texttt{galario} together with the table containing the visibilities, the corresponding weights $W_i$ (inverse of the variance related to each visibility), and their positions in the $uv$ plane for the NOEMA data.
+As an output, \texttt{galario} provided the input model map in the visibility space.
+The output model sampled the same $u$ and $v$ positions as the NOEMA data.
 The log-likelihood is given by

 where $\Delta R_i$ and $\Delta I_i$ correspond to the difference between data and model visibilities for the real and imaginary components at each $uv$ position $i$.